Rados13/Hall-of-Fame/README.md

 ## Frontend details

 In app user can register to service, and login to it.
+As student he can:
-After he is logged in, he can sign up to listed groups.
-In groups which he is include he can see his marks and inattendances and send mail to lectures.
+- sign up to listed groups, which he isn't already,
+- in his groups he can see his marks and inattendances and send mail to lectures,

+As lecture he can:
-Lecture can create new group, add mark to specified student or for all student mark with the same name.
-He can add inattendance to specified student.
-Calculate final grade for all students and send mail to specified students.
+- create new group,
+- add mark to specified student or for all student mark with the same name,
+- add inattendance to specified student.
+- calculate final grade for all students
+- send mail to specified students.